OctopusDeploy/People/Software-Engineering/L2-Software-Engineer.md

 <summary>Examples</summary>

 - I completed maintenance work in a complex area of the codebase, relying on my knowledge of .NET and occasionally reaching out for help from my more senior teammates when I knew I would need it.
+- When faced with a small project, I understood the brief the first time, and was able to reach out myself to find the answers I needed to complete it.

 </details>